Jane's rejections continue into her RAF service.

 "I'm on my own as well.
 I thought of going to the pictures but there's a cowboy film on, bloody boring."
 Marie dropped herself down on the bed opposite me as if it were her own bed space.

 "Bloody boring," I said.
 "This whole camp is bloody boring.
-When I did my training, I thought I'd be going to a proper air base with planes and that.
-And here I am, stranded on a little camp that's nothing more than a glorified radio station.
+When I did my training, I thought I'd be going to a proper airbase with aeroplanes.
+Here I am, stranded on a little camp nothing more than a glorified radio station.
 I'm always volunteering for detachments and overseas duty, but I never seemed to have any luck.
 I think I might as well give up."

 "It ain't so bad here and believe me you could do a lot worse.
 Trouble with you is you don't get out enough."